 How to Convince Your Employer to Get AIP Designated: A Step-by-Step Approach

 The single biggest obstacle in the Atlantic Immigration Program is not your eligibility — it is your employer's misunderstanding of what "sponsorship" means.
 If your employer has said "I would help but I don't do LMIAs" or "immigration sponsorship sounds complicated and expensive," the conversation is not over.
 It has not started yet.
 AIP designation is not an LMIA.
-It costs the employer nothing in federal fees beyond a $230 compliance fee for the work permit.
-It is a one-time provincial registration.
-And it is the only thing standing between your qualifying job offer and permanent residency.
+It has no federal LMIA fee; if the worker uses C18, the employer pays a $230 compliance fee.
+It is a provincial registration that can support future hires while the employer remains designated and compliant.
+And it is the key step between your qualifying job offer and permanent residency.

 Here is how to have that conversation — and how to prepare if your employer needs convincing.